jmstoic/menu/INDEX.md

 # Public Index Specification

+This is a very simple way of maintaining menu data, now what we are already publicly storing the menu photos here in this repository.
+It saves many, many steps in repeatedly moving around data from system to system, or within one system.

 The `Left Coast` menu spreads across many regions, but it has one registry with many items shared between areas.
 For that reason, `Product` information that matters to humans is stored apart from the inventory records themselves.
-The inventory systems only need to know things like `Stock Levels`, `Storage Locations`, `Movement History`, etc. That is the difference betwen an `Item` and a `Product`.
+The inventory systems only need to know things like `Stock Levels`, `Storage Locations`, `Movement History`, etc. That is the difference between an `Item` and a `Product`.
+The `Product` is an abstract _idea_, used by computers and insiders who understand inventory management. `Items` are physical objects we buy, usually consume, and all which have "real" information we actually care about. `Items` are _things_ anyone ought to be able to understand, find out more about, and ultimately obtain.

 ## Items
-The `Product` is an abstract idea, used by computers and insiders trained to understand inventory management. `Items` are physical objects we buy, usually consume, and all which have "real" information we actually care about, such as:

-- A `SKU` that is unique to it, but which gives clues to its `Brand` if any.
+- Are referenced by a `SKU` that is unique to them, but which gives clues to its `Brand` if any.

+The `Item` data is real-world information people need, such as:

 - `Brand` code(s) that identify who cultivates, manufactures, or otherwise produces the product.
 - A full-text/markdown `Description` that can be changed in once place then automatically changes everywhere it exists.
 - Content attachments such as photos and videos, with full meta data potentially added; such as resolution, format, etc.